Name of Sweden: Sverige

 In Sweden, the form Swerike is attested from the end of the 13th century, Svearike, from the 14th century, as well as the Icelandic Svíaríki and the Old Gutnish Suiariki.

 In those days the meaning was restricted to the older Swedish region in Svealand and did not always include Götaland, the land of the Geats.
-The word rike translates to "realm" and also appears in the name of the legislature, Riksdag (c.f.
-Danish rigsdag, German Reichstag).
+The word rike translates to "realm" and also appears in the name of the legislature, Riksdag (cf. Danish rigsdag, German Reichstag).